-Sure stability and keeping a schedule is great for your kids but so is change.
+Sure stability and keeping a schedule are great for your kids but so is changing.
 Travelling with your kids is a natural and easy way to help them learn to deal with change.

 5-Travel Can uncover your children’s hidden interests.